How to Stop Cheating in 7 Insanely Simple Steps

 Are You Cheating in Your Relationship?

-Also, did you know that a cheating spouse may well be committing a criminal offence?
+Also, did you know that a cheating spouse may as well be committing a criminal offence?
 Anti-adultery laws still exist in some parts of America.
 In certain states, adultery is a Class B misdemeanor, but watch out if you live in Michigan.
-Here, adultery is deemed a Class I felony which could land you with a four-year prison term.
+Here, adultery is deemed a Class I felony, which could land you with a four-year prison term.
 You can also be reprimanded for infidelity if you are a member of the United States military forces.
-Whether such antiquated laws deserve a place in the twenty-first century, is a matter for debate.
+Whether such antiquated laws deserve a place in the 21st century is a matter for debate.
 Nonetheless, they are still being enforced, albeit rather infrequently.
 So remember: cheating always has consequences!

 Why Do People Cheat on Their Partners?

 Whether you are an adulterer or a victim of adultery, you will no doubt have already asked yourself this very question.
 Unfortunately, there is no right or wrong answer.
 The causes of infidelity are varied.
 In a perfect world, nobody would cheat on their partner.
 We would all be drawn to our soulmate, the absolute love of our life, get married, and live happily ever after.
 Sadly, this is not always the case.

 Statistics show that thousands upon thousands of people are cheating on their significant other, each and every day.
 Marriages and relationships all over the globe are breaking down as a direct consequence of extramarital affairs.
 So why are so many people prepared to risk losing everything?